 - Number of ‘sick days’ PER school year

 The average number of people on hold for technical support during working hours is 4.
 During working hours on any given day, what is:

 A) The probability that there is nobody on hold?

 B) That there are 4 or fewer people on hold?

 C) What is the Standard Deviation for the people on hold?

 Example 2 (or more)

-There is an average of 2.4 fatal car wrecks per week in a large city.
-In any given week in a large city, what is the probability that there are 3 or more fatal car accidents?
+A large city has an average of 2.4 fatal car wrecks per week.
+So, what is the probability that there are 3 or more fatal car accidents?